Anureddy7956/shell-scripts-/types_of_scripts.md

 `Csh (C Shell)`: The C shell's syntax and its usage are very similar to the C programming language.

-`Ksh (Korn Shell)`: The Korn Shell was also the base for the POSIX Shell standard specifications
+`Ksh (Korn Shell)`: The Korn Shell was also the base for the POSIX(portable operating system interface) Shell standard specifications

 # Shell Script